my-language-skills/all-in-one-metadata/README.md

 1. Navigate into `/wp-content/plugins/all-in-one-metadata` and run `composer install` and then `composer dump-autoload -o`
 1. Activate the plugin through the 'Plugins' screen in WordPress

+## upgrades

+For upgrades, download the las stable version from github, delete from FTP the old plugin and install the new one.

 ## Frequently Asked Questions

 1. If I don't need to use all the fields of the plugin, can I leave them empty?